batfish/pybatfish/docs/source/formats.md

 ### Runtime interface information

-Batfish infers interface state and speed from static configuration files.
+Batfish infers interface attributes from static configuration files.
 All relevant information, however, may not be present in the configuration files, including whether an interface is line down and speed/bandwidth for some vendors.
-You can override Batfish's inference of these properties by providing runtime data.
+You can enhance Batfish's inference of such properties by providing runtime data.

 The format of this data is